ACCESSLab/vision_control/README.md

 - <a target="_blank" href="https://youtu.be/9Dsy42nBig4"> Lane detection result</a> on a test video from [Udacity](https://github.com/udacity/CarND-Advanced-Lane-Lines).

-- MPC Path tracking for a 525 meter test road where the maximum lateral error is 0.2m.
+- MPC Path tracking for a 525-meter test road where the maximum lateral error is 0.2m.
  <img src="/images/path_tracking.png" width="400" />
  <img src="/images/pos_error.png" width="400" />
 - MPC control signals (Steering and Acceleration)
  <img src="/images/actuator_output.png" width="400" />

-- Lane keeping test on AggieAuto platform -Lincoln MKZ hybrid:
+- Lane-keeping test on AggieAuto platform -Lincoln MKZ hybrid:
   - <a target="_blank" href="https://youtu.be/7cWu6n7dfQ8"> 10 mph </a>
   - <a target="_blank" href="https://youtu.be/c8_7OpeAi9U"> 15 mph </a>
   - <a target="_blank" href="https://youtu.be/UpFUdHwB-R8"> 17-19 mph </a>
   - <a target="_blank" href="https://youtu.be/GaBgmhyiM1A"> 18 mph </a>
   - <a target="_blank" href="https://youtu.be/IQhrgPzRKwc"> 20-22 mph </a>
   - <a target="_blank" href="https://youtu.be/Dh29i2lnDhg"> Two-lane and curved road </a>
-  > 🔴 🆕 <a target="_blank" href="https://youtu.be/Dh29i2lnDhg"> 30-40 mph on public road </a>
+  > 🔴 🆕 <a target="_blank" href="https://youtu.be/bgg8-TwXo24"> 30-40 mph on public road </a>

  ----
 ### Nighttime driving dataset